Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 It gives players a chance to step into an arena that allows them to further develop as a person, as an athlete.

-I can also speak from my own personal experience.
+I can also speak from my own experience.

 Diane Scavuzzo: From your perspective, what is the value of NYU’s Men’s Soccer Program?

-Kim Wyant: What NYU is providing to their athletes in their soccer program is very valuable.
+Kim Wyant: What NYU provides to its athletes in its soccer program is very valuable.

 In addition to all the soccer-specific experiences and training, collegiate soccer prepares players for life.

-I know that employers are very keen to hire former college athletes because they know that these college students have tested themselves beyond what they’re doing in the classroom —and dedicating 20 or 30 hours additionally a week to just their athletics.
+I know that employers are very keen to hire former college athletes because they know that these students have tested themselves beyond what they’re doing in the classroom—dedicating 20 or 30 hours a week to just their athletics.
 Employers know that these student-athletes are more disciplined and more resilient.

 It is very easy to understand why people consider our players more dependable — they’ve been tested in this demanding environment.